-Astronomers have discovered several bizarre objects at the Galactic Center that are concealing their true identity behind a smokescreen of dust; they look like gas clouds, but behave like stars.
+Astronomers have discovered several bizarre objects at the Galactic Center near the Milky Way’s supermassive black hole that are concealing their true identity behind a smokescreen of dust; they look like gas clouds, but behave like stars.

 At the American Astronomical Society Meeting in Denver, a team of researchers, led by UCLA Postdoctoral Scholar Anna Ciurlo, announced the results they obtained using 12 years of data taken from the W. M. Keck Observatory on Maunakea, Hawaii, saying: